-Birds of a feather: connecting with others facing similar challenges FORUMS 1, 2 & 3 FORUMS 1, 2 & 3 When we asked people what they love most about conferences, connecting the sector was consistently one of the top things.
+4.15PM - 5.15PM Birds of a feather: connecting with others facing similar challenges FORUMS 1, 2 & 3 When we asked people what they love most about conferences, connecting the sector was consistently one of the top things.
 We will be hosting a series circles around the venue.
 Make sure you sign-up for your circle of interest conference.
 We invite you to sit down with others in the same space as you.
-Share challes connections and learn from each other. of talking on arrival at the Networking drinks Continue the connections with informal social connection time.
+Share challe connections and learn from each other. of talking on arrival at the 5.15PM - 6.15PM Networking drinks Continue the connections with informal social connection time.
 Inspired by a speaker?
 Find them here.
-Want to bask in the energy the soci sector brings?
-This is that time. al enterprise When we asked people what they love most about conferences, connecting the sector was consistently one of the top things.
-We will be hosting a seriest circles around the venue.
-Make sure you sign-up for your circle of interest conference.
-We invite you to sit down with others in the same space as you.
-Share challe connections and learn from each other.
-Networking drinks Continue the connections with informal social connection time.
-Inspired by a speaker?
-Find them here.
-Want to bask in the energy the social
+Want to bask in the energy the soc sector brings?
+This is that time. ial enterprise

-9.00AM - 9.50AMParallel sessions
+Parallel sessions 9.00AM - 9.50AM

-An honest and practical quide to how to do collaboration well.
+An honest and practical guide to how to do collaboration well.

 FORUM 1

 WISE start-up masterclass

 FORUM 2

 What makes a good transition model?

-FORUM 3 Sally McGeoch.
-Westpac Foundation Dr Ingrid Burkett.
-The Good Shift Dr Kate Barrelle, STREAT Is collaboration the most overused word in our sector?
+FORUM 3 Sally McGeoch, Westpac Foundation Dr Ingrid Burkett, The Good Shift Dr Kate Barrelle, STREAT Is collaboration the most overused word in our sector?
 Maybe, but it's also necessary to achieve our big, hairy audacious goals.
 And it's hard.
 It takes trust, intention, patience and funding.
 In this interactive session explore the challenges and opportunities of collaboration through the experiences of Moving Feast and Advance to Zero Homelessness.
 Walk away with practical insights and some common principles to strengthen your own collaborations and start to shift the dial.
-Luke Terry.
-White Box Enterprises Shifting your mindset from social to business is hard when you're close to a cause.
+Luke Terry, White Box Enterprises Shifting your mindset from social to business is hard when you're close to a cause.
 But it's critical to building a large-scale, profitable jobs-focused social enterprise.
-In this session.
-Luke Terry lifts the lid on strategies. that have worked and not worked when building social enterprises.
-Everything from capital raising. cash-flow and getting comfortable with debt, to wrap-around supports and the power of community partnerships.
-Special quests.
-Alexie Seller and Allan English will join Luke to share their insights too.
-Valerie Richards, Jigsaw Carmen Garcia, Community Corporate Rvan Salzke.
-Vanguard Laundry Roksolana Suchowerska.
-Centre for Social Impact.
-Swinburne What makes a good transition from a jobs-focused social enterprise into mainstream employment?
+In this session, Luke Terry lifts the lid on strategies that have worked and not worked when building social enterprises.
+Everything from capital raising, cash-flow and getting comfortable with debt, to wrap-around supports and the power of community partnerships.
+Special guests, Alexie Seller and Allan English will join Luke to share their insights too.
+Valerie Richards, Jigsaw Carmen Garcia, Community Corporate Ryan Salzke, Vanguard Laundry Roksolana Suchowerska, Centre for Social Impact, Swinburne What makes a good transition from a jobs-focused social enterprise into mainstream employment?
 We know it's not a one-size-fits all approach.
-These experienced speakers will share the different ways that are working for their contexts and their cohorts 09.55AM - 10.45AM Parallel sessions Right capital, right time FORUM 1 What's the key to good wrap around support?
+These experienced speakers will share the different ways that are working for their contexts and their cohorts.
+09.55AM - 10.45AM Parallel sessions Right capital, right time FORUM 1 around support?